This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 The massage guns that we’ve covered already (like the Theragun) tend to apply a lot of force that some people may find painful but these types of massagers are a lot gentler.

-These handheld electric devices provide the perfect combination of manual control over your massage and motorized percussion that penetrates muscle tissue.
+These handheld electric devices provide the perfect combination of manual control over your massage and motorized percussion penetrating muscle tissue.

-Easy to target any type of trigger point in any part of the body using different attachment heads on the device
+Easy to target any trigger point in any part of the body using different attachment heads on the device

 Great for massaging your own back and shoulders given its long handles